gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 #### Driving the English style {#exercise:englishDriver}

 The task is to make the Duckiebot drive on the left side of the road.
-An appropriate parameter in the [provided code snippet](#histogramfilter) is sufficient to complete this task.
+The parameter `/![DUCKIEBOT_NAME]/lane_filter_node/lane_offset` and the provided snippet  [provided code snippet](#histogramfilter) is sufficient to complete this task.
+Coding is not necessary for this exercise.

 <end/>